TinaHammar/livewire-auto-routes/readme.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Total Downloads](https://img.shields.io/packagist/dt/tanthammar/livewire-auto-routes.svg?style=flat-square)](https://packagist.org/packages/tanthammar/livewire-auto-routes)

-## Installation
+# Installation
 ```
 composer require tanthammar/livewire-auto-routes
 ```

+# Routes in `web.php` takes precedence!
+You can use web.php as normal.
+Routes declared in your Livewire components are registered after the routes in web.php.

+# Routes are registered in alphabetical order!
+Livewire component **FILES** are looped in alphabetical order in the `app namespace`.
+One way to control the load order is to group your components in subfolders with suitable names like `routeGroupA`, `routeGroupB`, where routes in "routeGroup**A**" would be registered before "routeGroup**B**".

-## Usage
+# Usage
 * You generate routes via traits or by adding a `route()` method to your Livewire component.
-* Your Livewire components can exist in any folder inside the app namespace.
+* Your Livewire components can exist in any folder inside the `app` namespace.
+* If you don't add any of the traits or the `route()` method, the Livewire component is treated just as a normal component, thus ignored by this package.

 ### Guest route